-The indicators shown on this page refer to the whole hydrological catchment, not just freshwater habitats themselves.
+Indicators showing freshwater habitat quantity in Cornwall and the Isles of Scilly hydrological catchment, not just freshwater habitats themselves.
 Land across the wider catchment can play a vital role in providing water supply and regulating water quality and flows.
 The other ecosystem services provided by these habitats are listed in the relevant broad habitat sections.